PharaohTools/PharaohSnippets/README.md

+Hello World - DONE

 Infrastructure
 --------------------------------
-Create a new single server on Digital Ocean
+Create a new single server on Digital Ocean - DONE

 Create a new single server on Rackspace - DONE